MSRConnections/Azure-training-course/Content/BigData/Hadoop Spark and PowerBI on Linux HOL/Hadoop Spark and PowerBI on Linux HOL.md

     Time taken: 0.58 seconds, Fetched: 3 row(s)
     </pre>

+1. To exit your SSH session, type the exit command in the terminal window or PuTTY console window.
+Close all terminal or PuTTY windows.

 Now that you know how to set up a HDInsight cluster, you can use that cluster to perform more advanced operations.
 You will next explore how to perform map and reduce operations using Python programs.

 <a name="Exercise2"></a>